AaltoSciComp/scicomp-docs/triton/tut/array.rst

    following:

-   The following batch job computes 3grams on the dataset in 20 batches, and saves them all to their own file.
+   The following batch job computes 3grams on the dataset in 20 batches, and saves them all to their own file (The ``\`` at the end of the line allows you to continue to following lines).

    .. code-block:: slurm